Jason Anders: What is it that got you interesting in filmmaking in the first place?

 JD: As advertised, they really did leave me completely alone, plus we had three times the budget of the first one -which was good, since we naturally had to amp up the Gremlin capabilities to include walking, running, and talking.
 There were almost no opticals in the first one, but this one had lots of complex shots.
 The first film was almost breakdown-inducing in its intensity, but this one was a comparative dream.
 Among the ideas that didn't make it to the camera were Hoyt Axton returning at the end, having invented a foolproof raincoat for Gizmo, an appearance by a Sgt.
 Rock-like commando to save the day (I was glad to see that one go), and Christopher Lee morphing into numerous other characters including Einstein.
 I like the movie better than the original; it's more my personality.
 But a last-minute switch in release dates killed it at the box office.

-JA: 1993's Matinee is another of my favorite films.
+JA: 1993's Matinee is another of my all-time favorite films.
 Was John Goodman based directly upon the filmmaker William Castle?

 JD: The Clampett, Jones and Freleng shorts are best, in my opinion, and each director has his own unique approach.
 As for the movie, the less said the better.
 It was a nightmarish year and a half of my life that I'll never get back, and if I had it to do over, I wouldn't.
 I did it for Chuck, who had just passed away and hated Space Jam.